-Donald Trump Inauguration Drama: “Dreamgirls” Jennifer Holliday Receives Death Threats, B Street Band Cancels Performance, Democrats Boycott
+Donald Trump Inauguration Drama: ‘Dreamgirls’ Jennifer Holliday Receives Death Threats, B Street Band Cancels Performance, Democrats Boycott

-The days leading up to Donald Trump’s inauguration as 45th president of the United States prove increasingly difficult as more performers cancel their inauguration performances, including Jennifer Holliday and the B Street Band, and more democrats refuse to attend Trump’s inauguration.
+The days leading up to Donald Trump’s inauguration as 45th president of the United States prove increasingly difficult as more performers cancel their inauguration performances, including Jennifer Holliday and the B Street Band, and more Democrats refuse to attend Trump’s inauguration.

 Trump’s inauguration has faced numerous problems booking performers, including the Radio City Rockettes.
 The Rockettes gained social media support after it was reported the dance troupe were being forced to perform for Trump.
 Now, the last minute changes continue for the week of Trump’s inauguration.